Seminar Summary: Using Global Climate Models to Inform Decision Making

 On March 16, 2021, SE CASC Research Ecologist, Dr. Adam Terando gave the second presentation the SE CASC Spring Science Seminar Series titled, Using Information From Global Climate Models to Inform Policymaking & Natural Resource Decision Making.
-View a recording of the presentation here and learn about previous and upcoming presentations in the series here.
+View a recording of the presentation here.

 Dr. Adam Terando is a USGS Research Ecologist whose work investigates climate change risks in fire-adapted ecosystems and high resolution climate modeling, and informs scientific assessment and advising.
 He was lead author on the 2020 USGS Open-File report, Using Information From Global Climate Models to Inform Policymaking—The Role of the U.S. Geological Survey, which aims to assist decision makers and policy makers understand the purpose of climate change in informing natural resource management and policies.